Panoramique du Mont Bochor

 Reduced: student, the unemployed, combined Glacialis/Hydraulica ticket holder | Child: 6 to 13 years old| Groups: 10 person minimum, ask about rates.

-Tours around the village.
+Guided tours around the village.
 The tour follows the sunniest aspects of our destination and offers you the chance to visit a wide variety of local relics and ruins.
-The guide knows the ins and outs of Pralognan, and created the tour after several long, in-depth discussions with the village elders.
+Jean-Baptiste Voisin knows the ins and outs of Pralognan, and will show you a variety of local relics that illustrate how the landscapes have changed since the early 20th century, prior to the two world wars.

-Audrey & Sylvain warmly welcome you in their farm, with a new dedicated area for baby goats, to take part in milking and appreciate local cheeses tasting.
+Audrey & Sylvain warmly welcome you to their farm, with a new dedicated area for baby goats, to take part in milking and enjoy tasting local cheeses.

 The Mont-Bochor aerial tram (free)